tabletopmanoa/tabletopmanoa.github.io/index.md

 ** User Requested Improvements: ** The user requested that the required fields of the add page where signified by some marker.
 The user also requested that there was a a way to gain more information about the games, like who is playing.

+### User B:

+**Major:** Travel Industry Management

+**Relationship to Tabletop Gaming:** Extensive Knowledge, runs a weekly game, plays frequently.

+** Ability to Use Application:** The user was able to log-in and join a game fairly easily.
+The user had some difficulty finding out how they were supposed to add a game that they wanted to run.
+After around a minute of looking they were able to find the button.
+This negative effect of having to search for this button, left them in a poor mood while attempting to use the add game page.

+** User Requested Improvements: ** The user was annoyed that the log in required a pop-up.
+After further questioning, it was revealed that the pop-up had a negative instinctual feel.
+This user also shared the sentiment that there was not enough information given about the game.
+The user also requested that an "Add game" button be moved to the navigation menu, so it was more visable.

+### User C:

+**Major:** Graduated

+**Relationship to Tabletop Gaming:** Has played card games.

+** Ability to Use Application:** This user was able to use the application fairly easily, but repeatedly mentioned that they were unsure what a lot of the things mentioned in the application were.
+He mentioned that the application was a little unfriendly to people who weren't so accustomed to table-top games.
+He was delighted to use the add game-page after finding out that it included games he was familiar with like monopoly.

+** User Requested Improvements: ** This user requested that the sight added more features or images relating to card games or games that normal people might be familiar with.

 ## Meteor Hosting
 Galaxy is a cloud platfom for Meteor apps, based on Docker and AWS cloud infrastructure.
 This program has a running deployment on the